 •Ahmed glaucoma valve implantation: This device consists of a plate, drainage tube, and a valve mechanism to drain the fluid while preventing hypotony.
 The valve is pressure sensitive and only opens when the pressure is higher than the accepted level.
 The grafting is a complex procedure which needs expertise.

 The goal of glaucoma surgery is to prevent further damages to optic nerve.
 The surgery can’t recover the damages that has already inflicted and enhance the visual acuity but preserves the current vision.
 In rare cases the nerve damage is not permanent and the vision may improve gradually to a certain level after removing the pressure.

-• It is notable that Individual leaflets based on the patient/client plan will be offered to you including instructions before and after procedure and also for upcoming follow up.
-During your staying in Iran, you will be fully supported by Exon English and Arabic speaking team, who will be happy to assist with any concerns or queries that arise.
+- It is notable that Individual leaflets based on the patient/client plan will be offered to you including instructions before and after the procedure and also for the upcoming follow-up.
+During your stay in Iran, you will be fully supported by Exon English and Arabic translation team, who will be happy to assist with any concerns or queries that arise.